Hundreds gather downtown to protest migrant separations, Donald Trump

 By Jan Worth-Nelson

-On a 90-degree Saturday, hundreds of poster-toting citizens convened at the Flat Lot and marched back and forth on Saginaw Street to protest separations of children from their parents at the U.S.-Mexican border, an action triggered by the Trump administration.
+On a 90-degree Saturday, hundreds of poster-toting citizens convened at the Flat Lot in Flint and marched back and forth on Saginaw Street to protest separations of children from their parents at the U.S.-Mexican border, an action triggered by the Trump administration.

 To applause and loud cheers, march host Dan Chapman declared, of the family separation policy, “It can’t happen, it has to stop.”